khantilchoksi/Slack-Bot/Design_1.2.md

 * [S2] Bot provides a list of options for the templates in the form of drop-down list having Scrum-board, Waterfall-board, …, Blank-board.
 * [S3] User can pick any one of them by selecting the list from drop-down list.
 * [S4] Bot will provide all the lists created by default (e.g. Resources, Sprint Planning, Current Sprint,... ) in the template selected by the user.
+* [S5] Bot will provide cards added by default in each list to the user e.g. Acceptance Testing, Integration Testing in QA list.
+* [S6] Do you want to create storyboard from the previously created storyboard?
+     * Bot: (Displays users’ all storyboards)
+     * User: (Can select anyone of their previously selected storyboard)
+     * Bot: I have duplicated all the lists from your previous storyboard in your new storyboard.
-* [S5] Bot will further ask if user wants to do any of the following actions:
+* [S7] Bot will further ask if user wants to do any of the following actions:
     * Modify the name of the list
         * Bot: (Displays all Trello Storyboard lists in dropdown list)
         * User: (Can click on any one of them)